cocos-creator/creator-api-docs-2.x/en/classes/Node.md

   - [`child-reorder`](#child-reorder)
   - [`group-changed`](#group-changed)
   - [`touchstart`](#touchstart)
-  - [`active-in-hierarchy-changed`](#active-in-hierarchy-changed) Note: This event is only emitted from the top most node whose active value did changed, not including its child nodes.
+  - [`active-in-hierarchy-changed`](#active-in-hierarchy-changed) Note: This event is only emitted from the top most node whose active value did changed,...

 ### Details